 In part one of this series we discussed how the next major meta trend in networking will cause global change.
-Part two takes a closer look at changes in the data centre.
+Part two takes a closer look at changes in the data center.

 To meet the escalating expectations of users and close the relevance gap, customers will be using private clouds, public clouds or a hybrid solution, and will need to move data and workloads among them.
 Customers need something programmable to support rapid innovation and commercial models need to change to allow pay as you cost structures.